Skip to main content

 Earth Week Cleanup

-In celebration of Earth Week, the Eagles teamed up with partners Lincoln Financial Group and Essity to clean up Philadelphia's historic FDR Park.
-Players, staff, and season ticket members rolled up their sleeves and helped the South Philadelphia area that the team calls home maintain its beauty.
+In celebration of Earth Week, the Eagles teamed up with the Sports Complex Special Services District to plant a new food forest, remove invasive plants, and pick up trash in Philadelphia's historic FDR Park.
+Players, staff, and SCSSD volunteers rolled up their sleeves and helped the South Philadelphia area that the team calls home maintain its beauty.

 Employee Travel at the Office